|Type of record:||Monument|

 E. Rose (NLA), 19 August 1994.

 April 2002.
-NAU excavation and evaluation.
+Excavation and Trial Trench.

 Six articulated juvenile skeletons along with a small quantity of adult bone were excavated south of St Mary's church.
 The burials were probably associated with All Saints, a vanished medieval church.